 Chandra Wilson is best known for her multi award-winning role of Dr. Miranda Bailey on the hit ABC drama Grey’s Anatomy.
-Now in its 14th Season, she has received the Screen Actors Guild Award, People’s Choice Award, Prism Award, four NAACP Image Awards and four Emmy Award nominations for her work on the show.
+Now in its 15th Season, Grey’s is set to become the longest running medical network television series at episode 1515.
+She has received the Screen Actors Guild Award, People’s Choice Award, Prism Award, four NAACP Image Awards and four Emmy Award nominations for her work on the show.
 And as a director on the show, she has received an NAACP Image Award for Outstanding Director in a Series Drama, and a Women’s Image Network award for Drama Series Directed by a Woman.
 She has been featured in Heart and Soul, Ebony, Parade, Venice, Working Mother and Essence magazines, and honored in an Entertainment Weekly year end issue with one of the year’s “Great Performances, Memorable Moments from 2005”.
 TV Guide called her a “Scene Stealer” in the August 2005 issue.
 In the Spring of 2004, she was selected by The New York Times as one of “8 to Watch, Onstage and Behind the Scenes”.

 This Houston, Texas native began performing in musicals at the age of five with Theatre Under the Stars (TUTS) where she appeared in more than ten of their major musical productions.
 At Houston’s Ensemble Theatre, she portrayed Li’l Bits in One Monkey Don’t Stop No Show and, in the summer of 2005, received their Rising Star honor for her accomplishments thus far.
 She graduated from Houston’s High School for the Performing and Visual Arts, and later went on to acquire her BFA in Drama from NYU’s Tisch School of the Arts.
 There, she spent four years training at the Lee Strasberg Theatre Institute.